awsdocs/aws-amplify-console-user-guide/doc_source/access-control.md

    + To apply a username and password to an individual branch, turn off **Apply a global password**\.
 For the branch that you want to set a unique username and password for, choose **Restricted\-password required** for **Access setting** and enter a username and password\.
 ![\[Screenshot of the Branch access section showing the options for applying passwords globally or per branch.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/accesscontrol2.png)

+1. If you are managing access control for a server\-side rendered \(SSR\) app, redeploy the app by performing a new build from your Git repository\.
+This step is required to enable Amplify to apply your access control settings\.